ergoplatform/ergodocs/docs/dev/scs/sigma/sigma-prop.md

   sigmaProp(enoughERG) || myPK // What does this contract do?
 Under what conditions could such a contract be spent?
 }
 ```

-You can see in the above contract that usage of `||` actually creates two spending paths for the given contract.
+You can see in the above contract that usage of `||` creates two spending paths for the given contract.

 Now you've seen the basics, for the end of this section, lets look at a simple ErgoScript contract, the pin-lock we mentioned earlier